Alliance East Belfast MLA Chris Lyttle to stand down

 Assembly elections are to take place in May of next year.

-Alliance leader Naomi Long said Mr Lyttle had been a "wonderful MLA", who had "served Alliance and the people of Northern Ireland superbly over the years".
+Alliance leader Naomi Long said Mr Lyttle had been a "wonderful" MLA, who had "served Alliance and the people of Northern Ireland superbly over the years".

 "But more than that, he has been a committed and loyal friend to myself and us all in East Belfast," she said.

-"It is sad to lose him on the front-line of politics but I am delighted he is remaining an active member of Alliance in East Belfast, and I look forward to seeing him out on the campaign trail as we seek to deliver the positive change Northern Ireland needs."
+"It is sad to lose him on the frontline of politics but I am delighted he is remaining an active member of Alliance in East Belfast, and I look forward to seeing him out on the campaign trail as we seek to deliver the positive change Northern Ireland needs."